-If you sold a marketable security to a related party after May 14, 1980, and before January 1, 1987, complete Form 6252 for each year of the installment agreement, even if you did not receive a payment.
+If you sold a marketable security to a related party after May 14, 1980, and before January 1,

+1987, complete Form 6252 for each year of the installment agreement, even if you did not receive a payment.
+(After December 31, 1986, the installment method is not available for the sale of marketable securities.)
 Complete lines 1 through 4 each year.
 Complete Part II for any year in which you receive a payment.
-Complete Part II for each year except for the year in which you receive the final payment.
+Complete Part III for each year except for the year in which you receive the final payment.